Jacqueline Clover is a technology & IP transactions associate in Kirkland’s London office.

 Jacqueline counsels clients on intellectual property, information technology, data privacy and data security matters in the context of their business transactions.
 As a complement to her transactional practice, Jacqueline advises clients on data protection compliance, including with respect to the General Data Protection Regulation (GDPR).

 Jacqueline is experienced in drafting and negotiating a broad range of IP and technology-related agreements and commercial contracts, and acts for clients across a variety of industries.
-She has particular expertise advising pharmaceutical, biopharmaceutical and technology clients with respect to their strategic transactions.
+She has particular experience advising pharmaceutical, biopharmaceutical and technology clients with respect to their strategic transactions.

 Prior to joining Kirkland, Jacqueline trained and worked as a life sciences lawyer at Covington & Burling LLP.
 She has also spent time in the in-house legal team of a large multinational technology company advising on digital content and software licensing as part of a six-month client secondment.